How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 I’m so sorry about Bella.
 She was the sweetest girl – I loved how she’d curl up right next to whoever needed it most.
 Your home won’t feel the same without her, and I know your heart is broken.
 I’m thinking about you.

-I didn’t have the chance to know your dad well, but I know what he meant to you – and that tells me everything.
+I never got to meet Milo, but I know what he meant to you – it was in every story you told and every photo you shared.
 I’m so sorry you’re going through this.
 I’m here for you however you need.

-I was so sorry to hear about your loss.
-I want you to know that we’re thinking of you, and there’s no pressure to rush back or respond to this.
-Take all the time you need.
-I’ll handle the [specific project] while you’re out – please don’t give it a second thought.
+I was so sorry to hear about Rosie.
+Losing a pet is losing family, and I hope you’re giving yourself real room to grieve.
+There’s no pressure to respond to this.
+I’ll handle the [specific project] this week – please don’t give it a second thought.

 I know some people don’t get it, but I do.
 Losing Oliver is losing a member of your family, full stop.
 You gave him the most incredible life – fourteen years of being completely adored.
 That’s not nothing.
 That’s everything.
 I’m coming over Saturday with coffee.
 You don’t have to be okay.